These are the best places to travel this summer

 The compact city is easy to get around on two wheels, and a bike ride makes for a lovely day out.
 One particularly popular route takes cyclists on a leisurely route along the banks of the river Salzach all the way to Schloss Hellbrunn, one of the city’s most popular sights.
 The river routes themselves make for a relatively easy going; those looking for something more adventurous can head to trails in the mountainous areas outside of the city, such as those at Gaisberg.

 Many hotels in the city rent bikes out by the day for a reasonable rate, and some even loan them for free to guests.
-Plenty of bike rental schemes are on offer, too – such as ListNRide, which allows travelers to rent bikes from locals for as little as €7 ($7.50) per day.
+Plenty of bike rental schemes are on offer, too – such as ListNRide, which allows travelers to rent bikes from locals for about €40 ($45.70US) per day.
 With plenty of trails and parks to enjoy, a bike rental makes for one of the most appealing options for exploring Salzburg, especially in the summer months.

 While Salzburg does have Uber, there are often long wait times, and it’s far more popular to use local taxis and public transport since it is so reliable.
-Payments can be made via cash or card, with a starting fare of €3.50 ($3.70) for pre-booked taxis.
-At night, the starting fare increases to €4.50 ($4.80), but can be worth it if you have been out with friends and want to get home without multiple stops on the night bus.
+Payments can be made via cash or card, with a starting fare of €3.90 ($4.46US) for pre-booked taxis.
+At night, the starting fare increases by 25%, but this can be worth it if you have been out with friends and want to get home without multiple stops on the night bus.

 Since the city center is mainly pedestrianized, taxis will have to drop you off somewhere in the ring around the old town.
-For example, if you are hoping to see Mozart’s birthplace, you will likely have to be dropped off at Sigmundstor, Austria’s oldest road tunnel and now the eastern entrance to the pedestrianized part of the city, then walk the 10 minutes to your destination.
+For example, if you are hoping to see Mozart’s birthplace, you will likely have to be dropped off at Sigmundstor (Austria’s oldest road tunnel and now the eastern entrance to the pedestrianized part of the city), then walk the 10 minutes to your destination.

-A fiaker (horse-drawn Hackney coach) is a great way to see the old town
+A Fiaker (horse-drawn hackney coach) is a great way to see the old town

-Hop in a fiaker if you’re feeling extra fancy.
-These horse-drawn carriages are a popular (if slightly gimmicky) way for tourists to see the sights of the old town.
-Carriages can be rented from Residenzplatz in the old town starting at 10am; they cost €52 ($55) for a short tour of 25 minutes, including sights like Cathedral Square and Alter Markt.
-A longer tour of 50 minutes costs €104 (US$110), and takes in newer areas of the city as well as the historic quarters.
-Even though such rides are a splurge, they provide a neat way of taking in the charm of the city, especially for first-timers.
+Hop in a Fiaker if you’re feeling extra fancy.
+These horse-drawn carriages are a popular way for tourists to see the sights of the old town.
+Carriages can be rented from Residenzplatz in the old town starting at 10am.
+A short tour of 25 minutes can include sights like Cathedral Square and Alter Markt.
+With a longer tour of 50 minutes, you can take in newer areas of the city as well as the historic quarters.
+Prices will vary, though you can expect a 40-minute ride for a maximum of four people to start at about €165 ($188.50US).
+While such rides are a splurge, they provide a neat way of taking in the charm of the city, especially for first-timers.

-Save some money by getting a Salzburg card
+Save some money by getting a Salzburg Card

-For unlimited use of public transport, buy a Salzburg Card.
-Available for 24, 48 or 72 hours, the card gets the holder admission to a number of major sights and museums, such as Schloss Hellbrunn (which normally costs €13.50/$14.30) for adults) and DomQuartier Salzburg (normal admission €13/$13.80).
-For the price of entry to just a few museums, the Salzburg card gains access to a plethora of them, with adult prices beginning at €27 (US$28) in winter and €30 ($31) in summer.
+A Salzburg Card provides unlimited use of public transportation as well as access to great attractions.
+Available for 24, 48 or 72 hours, the card gets the holder admission to a number of major sights and museums, such as Schloss Hellbrunn (which normally costs €15/$17.14US) for adults) and DomQuartier Salzburg (normal admission €15/$17.14US).
+For the price of entry to just a few museums, the Salzburg card gains access to a plethora of them, with adult prices beginning at €28 (US$32) January-April and November-December, and €31 ($35.42) May-October.

 Why walking is my favorite way to get around Salzburg